codedx/srm-docker/docs/DeploymentGuide.md

             SRM_CONTEXT_PATH: "/myapps/srm"
 ```

 With the above configuration, you can access Software Risk Manager at `hostname/myapps/srm` after restarting Software Risk Manager.
+URL rewrites and redirects from `/codedx` get disabled when using a custom context path.

 # Backup and Restore